wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a href="#Volumes">Volumes</a>,
 <a href="#Workloads">Workloads API</a>

+<strong>Bolded words</strong> are abbreviations assigned by Kubernetes.
+Memorizing and using them will save you much time.

 <hr />

 ## Why Kubernetes?

-Technologies aside, with Kubernetes, <strong>dev teams</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.
+Kubernetes, <strong>dev teams</strong> can take complete control of production operations in cloud environments -- deploy both application code and all the environment settings, at their own cadence, without ceremonies and wait time to coordinate releases.
 Freedom is why it contributes to corporate agility and faster time to market.

 Kubernetes applies principles of the <a target="_blank" href="https://www.reactivemanifesto.org/">Reactive Manifesto</a> of 2014:
 <a target="_blank" href="https://user-images.githubusercontent.com/300046/95671902-3559bb00-0b59-11eb-8a40-a8761bb0f037.png"><img width="546" alt="reactive-manifesto" src="https://user-images.githubusercontent.com/300046/95671902-3559bb00-0b59-11eb-8a40-a8761bb0f037.png"></a>